LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Data Curation Details

 \subsection{Video Preprocessing}

 We use our trained frame classifier to detect and remove the intraoperative non-surgical frames.
 Additionally, we manually annotated 2719 surgical frames with 4584 non-surgical bounding-box instances and trained a YOLOv8 Nano model~\cite{Jocher2023UltralyticsYOLO} to detect and obliterate the non-surgical content in surgical frames.
-After this process, we manually quality control all the remaining curated videos.
+The positions of the non-surgical content bounding boxes that have been obliterated from the video frames in LEMON are provided in a JSON file for those researchers who wish to know where the coordinates of the non-surgical information (e.g., UI elements containing instrument names) are located in the original frames.
+After this process, we manually quality controlled all the remaining curated videos.

 \textbf{Performance of non-surgical content detection models.} We trained five non-surgical content detection models to detect and obliterate \textit{non-surgical} regions in \textit{surgical} video frames.
 Each model was trained on a different training-validation-testing split of the data, with a split ratio of 0.8, 0.1, and 0.1, respectively.
 The average mAP50 of the five models was $79.29\% \pm 3.4$, and the average mAP50-95 was $66.18\% \pm 2.98$.
 The results for all the cross-validation folds are shown in Table~\ref{tab:object_detection_tesing}.